 Even if you’re a huge skincare fan, or are a completely newbie to all things cosmetics, it can feel down right confusing trying to navigate your way through the thousands of skincare products and even trying to figure out how and when to use them in your everyday skincare routine.

-With this in mind I am going to share some information I have found about niacinamide and which skincare ingredients work along side this hydrating powerhouse, so let's dive right in.
+With this in mind I am going to share some information I have found about niacinamide and which skincare ingredients work alongside this hydrating powerhouse, so let's dive right in.

-This can’t be said when niacinamide is teamed together with retinol, you’ll actually be quite impressed in the results you see.
 Retinol has quite the reputation for being extremely potent with side effects of dryness, flaky areas of skin and slight irritation.
 By applying a serum or moisturiser enriched in niacinamide with a retinol formula will lessen the irritation caused and will instead allow the retinol to work its magic whilst keeping the skin barrier hydrated, moisturised and healthy.
 This in the long run will give you quicker and more effective results with signs of ageing, such as fine lines and wrinkles significantly reduced with no irritation.

 Can I mix niacinamide and hyaluronic acid?